-3. Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean rag.
+Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean rag.

-- 1. Engine oil filler cap - 4.
-Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.
+- 1. Engine oil filler cap - Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.

-The engine oil should be between the minimum and maximum level marks.
+The engine oil should be between the tip of the dipstick and the maximum level mark.

 - 1. Engine oil dipstick

 - 2. Maximum level mark

-- 3. Minimum level mark
+- 3. Tip of the engine oil dipstick

-- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- 5. If the engine oil is not between the tip of the dipstick and the maximum level mark, add sufficient oil of the recommended type to raise it to the correct level.
 NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
 [ECB00851]

 - 6. Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.